Alex Perry in E (Section 37 Direction) [2025] EWCA Civ 470

 Involving a family split between London and Rome, and cross-jurisdictional disputes over where the case should be heard and where the children should live in the meantime.

-Alex is most frequently instructed at the crucial FDR stage of finance proceedings where clients have an opportunity to resolve their dispute without a costly final hearing.
+Alex is most frequently instructed at the critical FDR stage of finance proceedings where clients have the opportunity to craft a settlement to their case without having to suffer the significant delay and costs of a final hearing.

 Involving multiple foreign assets and businesses, as well as sustained failure to comply with orders for disclosure